Kell20/Kell20/README.md

 - 👋 Hi, I’m @Kell20
 - 👀 I’m interested in embedded systems engineering and software engineering
-- 🌱 I’m currently possessing Java programming skills, android developmenta, web application development(backend programming), electronic circuit designing and assembler programming
+- 🌱 I’m currently possessing Java programming skills, android development, web application development(backend programming), electronic circuit designing and assembly programming for intell processor.
 - 💞️ I’m looking to collaborate on any web application designing especially on backend programming
 - 📫 How to reach me ...+255 622 455 471 for normal calls and +255 699 032 963 for whatsup.